ecofriendly homestead

 But other symptoms need to be looked at more closely.

-stunted growth in plants
+Stunted growth in plants

 For example, stunted growth could be a sign of a deficiency in phosphorus, nitrogen, potassium, sulfur, copper, molybdenum, zinc, calcium, or boron deficiency.